 The Initial NO

 While you may want to give a firm NO or shout it from a mountaintop, please don’t.
 It’s not gracious at all and comes off bitchy.
 That’s how one loses friends and irritates co-workers.

-If you are undecided whether you want to go or have time to commit to the project or event, offer a “I’m not sure I can, let me check my calendar and get back to you.”
+If you are undecided about whether you want to go or have time to commit to the project or event, offer an “I’m not sure I can.
+Let me check my calendar and get back to you.”

 When offering your initial ‘No’, it’s important to understand:

 What’s currently on your calendar and/or how many projects and other events are you committed to?

 You and your values. (time, money, interest level, does it conflict with your lifestyle?)